litecanvas/game-engine/README.md

     cls(0)

     if (x != null) {
-        // draw a red circle
-        circfill(x, y, 32, 4)
+        // Draw a red circle wherever you tap circfill(x, y, 32, 4)
     }
 }